 In Zummo v.
 Zummo 574 A.2d 1130, 1144 (Pa.
 Super.
 1990), the court considered the enforcement of a religious clause in a premarital agreement.
 Within this case, an observant Jewish mother and a lapsed Catholic father were divorcing.
 The father disputed a clause that noted he was barred from taking his children to religious services other than Jewish, even though the couple had agreed to raise the children in the Jewish faith before marriage.
 The court noted that:

 - Such contracts are generally too vague to demonstrate a meeting of minds or to provide an adequate basis for objective enforcement;

 - Enforcement of such an agreement would promote a particular religion, serve little or no secular purpose, and would excessively entangle the courts in religious matters; and

-- Enforcement would be contrary to a public policy embodied in the First Amendment Establishment and Free Exercises Clauses...that parents be free to doubt, question, and change their beliefs, and that they be free to instruct their children in accordance with those beliefs.
+- Enforcement would be contrary to a public policy embodied in the First Amendment Establishment and Free Exercises Clauses...that parents be free to doubt, question, and change their beliefs and are free to instruct their children following those beliefs.

-An exception to this general rule would be if there were substantial risks of actual harm to the child from the religious practice of belief.
+An exception to this general rule would be if there were substantial risks of actual harm to the child from religious belief.